Code-Institute-Submissions/MikaCodez-GHITrestaurant_NovResub/README.md

 The user should be able to interact with the website freely and be able to visit the menu, book and reserve a table with a date/time of their choice.
 They will be able to also Sign up and login with an authenticated account that allows them to interact with their booking and write about their dietary requirements such as allergies etc.

 ### Admins
-The Admins should be able to manage the bookings of the User, being able to approve, delete requests that are receieved from the booking.
+The Admins should be able to manage the bookings of the User, being able to approve, delete requests that are received from the booking.

+### Agile Methodology

+Agile Methodology was used via Github Projects Kanban board in order to create user stories and execute them as issues in a sprint fashion.

 ### User Stories
 | iD | Story | Resolution |